Russian invasion of Ukraine

 Additional funding has been channelled for humanitarian aid through the UN Refugee Agency UNHCR and the International Committee of the Red Cross (ICRC).
 Finnish humanitarian assistance delivered via the ICRC is being used to help Ukrainians in need of food, medicines and medical supplies, for example.
 Those who have fled their homes are receiving assistance from the UNHCR, which provides emergency accommodation, protective equipment, food and medicines.
 Finland’s humanitarian assistance is also reaching Ukraine through the core funding granted to UN actors.

 Millions of Ukrainians have been forced to flee their country.
-Some of those fleeing the war in Ukraine have come to Finland and more than 60,000 people had applied for temporary protection.
-A significant number are children and their mothers.
+Some of those fleeing the war in Ukraine have come to Finland.
+Since 2022, Ukrainians have submitted a total of 79,000 applications for temporary protection in Finland.

 Temporary protection for people fleeing Ukraine